Poul-Erik Nielsen

 Poul-Erik Nielsen (10 April 1931 – 14 January 2023) was a Danish badminton player.
 He was a doubles specialist winning three All England titles with partners Erland Kops, Finn Kobberø and Inge Birgit Hansen and reached five more finals.
 He has four National titles to his name and was capped 33 times by Denmark from 1954 to 1964.
 He was the elder brother of Knud Aage Nielsen another notable badminton player.

+IBF Presidency and contributions

+After retiring from the sports, Poul-Erik worked in Danish Ministry of Taxation before returning to badminton with his administrative skills.

+Poul-Erik was a brilliant innovator with several breakthrough contributions towards badminton such as: